tagtogorg/tagtog-doc/search.md

 <div class="two-third-col">
   <h4>Document ID</h4>
   <p>Documents such as biomedical articles have usually associated an id (e.g. PubMed articles).
-Type the id in order to find matching documents in the pool.
+Type the <a href="search-queries.html#search-by-document-id-docid">document id</a> in order to find matching documents in the pool.
 You can also use wildcard characters as in the example below.</p>
   {% include image.html name="search/AdvancedSearchByDocid.png" caption=""%}
 </div>
 <div class="one-third-col">